Hi, i have bug. Game dosnt see right controller. Im using WMR. Also left arm look like right.

 A downloadable game for Windows

-In a distant future humankind has been united, ruled by God Emperor.
+In a distant future, humankind has been united, ruled by God Emperor.
 Civilization who reached for the most distant corners of the galaxy didn't notice that the greatest enemy was all the time among them.
 Machines, becoming religious fanatics, were silent.
 Hiding in every household object, observing us.
 Till one day, The Steve Incident day, everything changed.
 Machines wiped most of the humankind within hours.
 And killed God Emperor.
 You are one of the last humans.
-Who want to avenge their family, pay last tribute to God Emperor, becomes a machine to infiltrate what once was God Emperor's palace.
+Who wants to avenge their family, pay last tribute to God Emperor, becomes a machine to infiltrate what once was God Emperor's palace.

-It's currently in pre alpha stage with a public build available as a prototype/proof of concept.
+It's currently in pre-alpha stage with a public build available as a prototype/proof of concept.

 |Made with||Oculus Rift, HTC Vive, SDL, Audacity|

-|Tags||impossible-spaces, non-eucledian, Procedural Generation, Roguelite, Virtual Reality (VR)|
+|Tags||euclidean-orbifold, impossible-spaces, non-eucledian, Procedural Generation, Roguelite, Virtual Reality (VR)|